 Occurring in late summer / autumn frost; look there.

-Climatic condition at a temperature below 0 ° Celsius.
-In general, the air temperature is measured at a height of 1.25 meters above the ground; At this altitude, the temperatures are always slightly higher than on the ground.
+Climatic condition at one temperature below 0 ° Celsius or 32 ° Fahrenheit.
+In general, the air temperature is measured at a height of 1.25 meters above the ground; at this altitude, the temperatures are always slightly higher than on the ground.
 In meteorology, frost at the level of the ground is called ground frost .
-Basically, a distinction is made between radiation frost and adjective frost .
-Radiation frost occurs on dry, clear nights with no wind, when lack of clouds, mist or haze escaping from the ground or the plant tissue heat escapes unhindered into the atmosphere.
-The coldest (and heaviest) air sinks to the bottom and collects on the surface, preferably in low-lying hollows.
-The adjective (aka "attached") frost is caused by the inflow of already cooled air from other places.
-This can be done from very distant areas such as through a long valley.
+A basic distinction is made between radiation frost and adjective frost .
+Radiation frost occurs on dry, clear nights with no wind, when the heat radiated from the ground or plant tissue escapes unhindered into the atmosphere due to missing clouds, fog or haze.
+The coldest (and heaviest) air sinks to the ground and collects on the surface, preferably in deep hollows.
+The adjective (meaning "attached") frost arises from the inflow of cooled air from other places.
+This can be done from very distant areas such as a long valley.

-Even when creating the vineyards can be achieved by appropriate measures a certain protection.
-A hillside, from which the cold air flows into deeper areas (air drainage), as well as high education forms are of great advantage.
-Low-lying and flat areas are the most vulnerable.
-A frost control in the vineyard is done by so-called wind machines (or even by helicopters), with which a mixture with the warmer in the upper layers of air artificially induced (see also wind ).
-Also warming smoke ovens, large heaters and similar means are used.
-Artificial irrigation can be used to directly heat the vines and the soil, because when the water freezes, heat is released or a thin layer of ice on plant parts additionally forms a protective sheath.
+A certain degree of protection can be achieved by taking appropriate measures when the vineyards are being created.
+A Hillside, from which the cold air flows into deeper areas (air drainage), as well as high Forms of education are of great advantage.
+Deep and flat areas are most at risk.
+Frost control in the vineyard is carried out using so-called wind machines (or even helicopters), which artificially mix with the warmer air in the upper layers (see also under wind ).
+Warming smoke ovens, large heaters and similar means are also used.
+Artificial irrigation can directly heat the vines and the soil because heat is released when the water freezes or a thin layer of ice on plant parts also forms a protective coat.